Vladimir-Topozly/cypress-test-tiny/README.md

 Expected: Expand/Collapse functionality is working correctly and releases the relevant list

-5) Open dropdown menu list and expand the first arrow-down to release the first list Select 'Node 2' as it is a part of the first dropdown list and has children
+5) Open dropdown menu list and expand the first arrow-down to release the first list.

+Select 'Node 2' as it is a part of the first dropdown list and has children.

-- Validate that after selection the valid node path appeared in the main field Open dropdown again
+- Validate that after selection the valid node path appeared in the main field.

+Open dropdown again.

 - Validate that the dropdown list structure remain untouch and the list neither collapsed nor expanded by checking visibility of nodes above and abscence underneath 'Node 2'.

 Expected: Selection of the node only selects it and doesn't change the dropdown list structure

-6) Open dropdown menu list
+6) Open dropdown menu list.

-Click the 'cancel' button
+Click the 'cancel' button.

-- Validate than nodes are not visible anymore from dropdown as well as the 'cancel' button
+- Validate than nodes are not visible anymore from dropdown as well as the 'cancel' button .

 Expected: Cancel closes the dropdown

 7) Open dropdown menu list
-Select the first node
+Select the first node.

-Click the 'clear' button
+Click the 'clear' button.

-- Validate that main fiesld is empty
+- Validate that main fiesld is empty.

 Expected: Clear button clears the selection.